Candlestick Charts in Forex

 Suppose EUR/USD opens a 1-hour candle at 1.0840 and closes at 1.0880.
 The high was 1.0892 and the low was 1.0834.
 The body represents 40 pips of buyer-controlled movement.
 The upper wick from 1.0880 to 1.0892 tells you sellers pushed back at higher prices and capped the rally at that level.
 The short lower wick from 1.0840 to 1.0834 tells you sellers briefly dipped below the open but buyers absorbed that pressure immediately.

-The Candlestick Patterns Worth Knowing
+The Candlestick Patterns Commonly Used

 Single-Candle Patterns